asfadmin/Discovery-asf-data-search-manual/markdown-docs/asf_search/ASFSearchResults.md

 - processes: Number of download processes to use.
 Defaults to 1 (i.e. sequential download)
 - fileType _(optional)_: Used to download Burst XML metadata.
 Specify ````fileType=asf.FileDownloadType.ADDITIONAL_FILES```` to download the XML metadata.
 To download both .tiff and .xml files for bursts, use ````asf.FileDownloadType.ALL_FILES````
 	- Example: ````burst_results.download(session=session, path="./", fileType=asf.FileDownloadType.ADDITIONAL_FILES)````
+	- Note: The Burst XML Metadata is a virtually generated file, and therefore does not have its own unique filename.
+The XML Metadata can only be found via the burst scene name.

 **returns:** None